 site:yourdomain.com + “keyword”.
 This search operator will show you the indexed pages on your site that mention the target term.
 For example, if I wanted to add internal links to our “WordPress SEO” post, this is what I would search for:

 Next, quickly run through these pages and find those where it makes sense for you to add internal links.

-If you have access to the Ahrefs’ SEO Toolbar, you can download all of these pages from the SERP alongside useful SEO metrics.
+If you have access to the Ahrefs’ SEO Toolbar, you can download all of these pages from the SERP.

-Then, in the CSV file, you quickly easily sort them by organic traffic or URL Rating (UR) to find the most powerful pages on your site where you can add internal links.
+Then, in the CSV file, you quickly easily sort them by organic traffic or URL Rating (UR) to find the most powerful pages from which to add internal links.

 All you need to do is to find which URLs have errors, and follow the recommendations given (all issues are filterable by their respective priority):

 Below, I cover two of the most common technical issues faced by small business owners.